-Description The subjects comprise a two storey end of terraced house which was originally built for the local authority.
-Accommodation The Accommodation comprises - Ground Floor - Entrance Vestibule, Hallway, Living Room and Kitchen.
-First Floor - Landing, Three Bedrooms and Bathroom.
-Gross internal floor area (m2) The gross internal floor area extends to 86sq m or thereby.
-Neighbourhood and location The property is situated in a residential area in the town of Forres.
+Description The subjects comprise a two storey end terraced house.
+Accommodation The Accommodation comprises - Ground Floor- Entrance Hall, Living Room and Kitchen.
+First Floor - Landing, Bathroom and Two Bedrooms.
+Cross internal floor area (m2) 70 Gross internal floor area (m2) 72 Neighbourhood and location The property is situated within an established residential area, mostly made up of local authority housing.
 Surrounding properties are of similar age and character.
-Usual amenities and transport links are available nearby.
-Age 49 years.
-Weather It was mostly dry at the time of the inspection with intermittent showers.
+Usual amenities and transport links are available within a reasonable distance Age 67 years.
+Weather It was dry and sunny at the time of the inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneyhead is of rendered masonry construction, dressed in lead flashings, where visible from ground level.
+The chimneyhead is of stone construction, with clay pots and dressed in lead flashings, where visible from ground level.